This is part 1 of Sirinya’s multi-part series on How We’re Making Car-Lite Work in Santa Monica. Originally published to Raising Wilshire.

 Time works differently when you have a child.
 And my mobility needs have changed drastically since having Wilshire.

-Public transportation – for all of our efforts to shrink uncertainty through the introduction of real-time passenger arrival and bus location information – is difficult to use when you are accountable for picking up that child by a certain time.
+This is hard for me to admit: Public transportation – for all of our efforts to shrink uncertainty through the introduction of real-time passenger arrival and bus location information – is difficult to use when you are accountable for picking up that child by a certain time.
+And in my situation, I was always cutting it close.
 I frequently paced at bus stops on my commute home, constantly refreshing my app for an updated vehicle position, and sprinted to daycare when I disembarked the bus.
 On more than one occasion, I texted to say I would be late.
 This is BAD people.

-Then Bird came along.
-Bird made it possible for me to ride transit in the morning, which is important to me.
+Then scooters came along.
+Scooters made it possible for me to ride transit in the morning, which is important to me.

-So while I congratulate our Council for approving the pilot, I would also implore the City not to stop at simply regulating the scooters.
+So while I congratulate our Council for approving the pilot, I would hope the City does not to stop at simply regulating the scooters.
 This is an important opportunity for planners and advocates to challenge start-ups to tackle the mobility challenges faced by women, particularly women who are trip chaining with young children.
 We haul around people and stuff.
 The ‘disruptive’ mobility startups do not allow us to accomplish either.
-The Bird Scooter thing works fine for me – but only because we live close enough for our toddler to walk home.
+The e-scooter thing works fine for me – but only because we live close enough for our toddler to walk home.
 This doesn’t work for any other family at our daycare.

-And as it stands, from time to time, I see parents with their kids on Birds.
+And as it stands, from time to time, I see parents with their kids on scooters.
 Totally against the law.
 But why are they doing it?
-It’s because the Birds’ convenience meets an unmet need.
+It’s because the scooters’ convenience meets an unmet need.
 And people are willing to pay.

 The opportunities here, I tell you.